Lindy Hop and Anti-Racism

 The ancestors of the dance helped shape it based on their physical abilities, ways of thinking, political and socio-economic landscape… and so do you!
 As a dancer, you are adding yourself to the DNA of this dance and you make a difference to how it evolves.

-Even as a hobby dancer who just started the dance, you have an important voice!
+Even as a hobby dancer who just started dancing, you have an important voice!
 Here are just a few ways of how you are influencing the direction of the community:

 These influences are inevitable, whether you are conscious of them or not; if you inform yourself, you can make positive contributions to the community.
 We all have a responsibility as Lindy Hop dancers to be mindful of the history and the culture of this dance.
 It is important that we do something to honour where the dance came from and consider how we intend to pass it on to future generations.